Marlowe-Haws/3D_Fractal/README.md

 This variation on the fractal was a side-effect of my goal of maximizing computing speed, and I don't think it really detracts from the beauty of the fractal; it's just a variation.

 --End update 1--

+--Update 2--

+I've uploaded a working CUDA version.
+It is not optimized yet, but it functions.

+I'm working on reducing the overhead time of converting CPU batches of information to GPU batches.

+I've added an input for size of batches, and total processing time stamps to help with testing.

+I'm hoping this approach will eventually pay off and exceed all my previous versions.

 ## License